noahehall/theBookOfNoah/gcp/readme.md

   - Web Console: web based admin
     - view and manage projects and their resources
     - enable and disable and explore API of GCP resources
-    - Cloud Shell: CLI to access GCP from your browser
+    - Cloud Shell: CLI to access GCP resources from your browser
       - a temp VM installed with the google SDK
+      - web preview: start a web browser on an arbitrary port to the connected resource
   - SDK CLI: manage resources and applications, is available as a docker image
     - gcloud: all services except cloud storage and bq
     - gsutil: for cloud storage
-    - bq: big query
+    - bq: BigQuery
   - API: are all restful
     - use JSON as an interchange format
     - uses OAuth 2.0 for authentication and authorization